ITfoxtec/FoxIDs/README.md

 The seed tool add generic text resources as a document in Cosmos DB.
 The resources can later be customized per track in the track configuration in Cosmos DB.

 Run the seed tool executable `SeedTool.exe`, select `R` for `Add text resources`.

-When asked please write the first administrator users email.
+#### 2.3 Create passwords risk list

+The seed tool can add passwords that is insecure to use in Cosmos DB documents as SHA1 hash.
+The insecure passwords (pwned passwords) is from [haveibeenpwned.com](https://haveibeenpwned.com)

+> Be aware that it takes long time to upload the entire password risk list.
+This step can be omitted and postponed to later.

+Run the seed tool executable `SeedTool.exe`, select `P` for `Create passwords risk list`.

 ## Support